Cambridge Who's Who: Controversy

-AOL's Daily Finance reports other problems: while the company's name suggests an association with Cambridge, it is actually located in Long Island, as of May 2010 the only way to contact the company was via email, and the privacy policy allows to sell the information to any third party.
+AOL's Daily Finance reports other problems: while the company's name suggests an association with Cambridge, it is actually located on Long Island, as of May 2010 the only way to contact the company was via email, and the privacy policy allows to sell the information to any third party.

 In 2006, the company sued Ripoff Report and the Better Business Bureau in the United States for defamation but settled the suit in January 2008.

 In early 2009, Cambridge Who's Who was involved in a breach of security.
 An executive, Harsharan Sethi, discovered that a set of five back up tapes, or electric storage devices, containing confidential financial information of approximately 400,000 members of Cambridge, as well as thousands of Cambridge employees, were missing and unaccounted for.
 Sethi urged officials of Cambridge to report the data loss to "appropriate authorities", but the officers alerted no one of the breach.

 In 2010, the Better Business Bureau (BBB) labeled the company as a Who's Who scam.
 Hundreds of consumers filed complaints against Cambridge Who's Who with various complaint bureaus, reporting fraudulent practices.
 In early September 2011, the BBB reported 414 complaints filed since April 2007.
 Based on the confirmation and nature of these complaints, the Better Business Bureau denied accreditation to Cambridge Who's Who.
 As of 2012, Cambridge Who's Who had a C grade with the BBB based upon 356 complaints in 3 years.

-In 2012, Cambridge Who's Who settled with the Oregon State Department of Justice to pay $15,000 to Oregon consumers, to pay $13,500 to a consumer protection fund, and to bring its sales tactics into compliance with the state's fair trade practices laws.
+In 2012, Cambridge Who's Who settled with the Oregon Department of Justice to pay $15,000 to Oregon consumers, to pay $13,500 to a consumer protection fund, and to bring its sales tactics into compliance with the state's fair trade practices laws.